microsoft/vscode-dev-containers/containers/python-3-miniconda/README.md

 ## Summary

-*A basic dev container definition for developing Python 3 applications in an Miniconda container.
+*Develop Python 3 - Miniconda applications.
 Installs dependencies from your environment.yml file and the Python extension.*

 | Metadata | Value |
 |----------|-------|